 Beyond these examples

-These snippets focus on specific IAM binding features: role-based access control and authoritative vs non-authoritative member management.
-They’re intentionally minimal rather than full access control solutions.
+These snippets focus on specific IAM binding features: role-based access control and member management (authoritative and incremental).
+They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as GKE Hub features (identified by project, location, and name).
-They focus on configuring IAM bindings rather than provisioning the features themselves.
+The examples reference pre-existing infrastructure such as GKE Hub features and GCP project and location configuration.
+They focus on configuring IAM bindings rather than provisioning the underlying features.

 To keep things focused, common IAM patterns are omitted, including: